tomekkorbak/tomekkorbak.github.io/_posts/2021-02-09-em-for-gaussian-mixtures-using-einsum.md

   thumb: gmm1.png
 ---

-The goal of this blogpost is to present a concise implementation on the Gaussian Mixture Model (GMM) using einsum notation.
+The goal of this blogpost is to present a concise implementation of the Gaussian Mixture Model (GMM) using einsum notation.
 Along the way, I will also describe the expectation-maximization (EM) algorithm.

 ## Einsum